 Joe J. Shaw, PhD ELS, Publisher and Executive Editor

 David J. Ferguson, Curator Rio Grande Botanic Garden, Albuquerque, NM, Executive Editor and Senior Scientific Editor

 Dave is our taxonomist, and he has the nearly impossible job of making sure all Opuntia photographs are correctly identified.
-He is also curator of the Rio Grande Botanic Garden in Albuquerque, NM.
-Dave has many years experience exploring North and South America to study Opuntia, other cacti, and other types of plants.
+He is also a retired curator of the Rio Grande Botanic Garden in Albuquerque, NM.
+Dave has many years of experience exploring North and South America to study Opuntia, other cacti, and other types of plants.
 Dave is a published author of multiple books and papers about cacti including Pricklypears Commonly Found in the United States and Northern Mexico.
 He is also referenced in multiple cactus-related publications, e.g., “Cacti of the Trans-Pecos & Adjacent Areas” (AM Powell and JF Weedin, 2004, Texas Tech University Press).

 Nancy Hussey, Editor for the Mojave Desert

 Nancy has grown plants and studied them for many years; she has the difficult task of keeping tabs on the Mojave Desert and its Opuntia species.
 The Mojave Desert is home to some poorly documented and rare species.
 Additionally, Nancy has the largest Opuntia garden in northern Arizona.
 She grows her plants just the way Nature would, with no extra water or fertilizer.
 The plants look just like they do in the wild, and she provides many photographs of hard-to-find plants.
-Moreover, Nancy is co-discoverer of O. diploursina.
+Moreover, Nancy is a co-discoverer of O. diploursina.
 Finally, Nancy is our beta tester for software, site changes, and theme updates.

 Daniel A. Green, Editor for Florida

 Danny is our Florida botanist and ecologist.
 He is responsible for identifying the many Opuntia species in that state including some that are difficult to find and some that are very poorly understood.
 Danny is an outdoor kind of guy and he especially enjoys locating, studying, and photographing hard-to-find plants, including rare Florida opuntias.

 The Other Stuff